-Pasta Genovese is one of my favorite Italian recipes.
-It is a dish from Napoli (Naples) not Genoa, Italy despite its name.
+Pasta alla Genovese is one of my favorite Italian recipes.
+It is a dish from Napoli (Naples), not Genoa, Italy despite its name.
+Much like Naple's ragù alla napoletana, Genovese sauce is a really simple and delicious beef ragu that anyone can make.

+Though it may seem by looking at the picture that this pasta alla Genovese has tomatoes in it, it actually does not.
 This Italian dish consists of slow-cooked beef with onions and aromatics which produces the most delicious Genovese sauce.
 This Genovese sauce is then mixed in with pasta while the tender and delicious slow-cooked beef is served on the side for an amazing Italian meal.

 - Beef Chuck roast (boneless).
 I prefer using a whole chick roast that slowly cooks in one piece in the pot.
 This way I can plate the entire slow-cooked roast and serve it as one course and the pasta as a second course.

 - Onions (lots of them).
 The onions are what make the Genovese sauce what it is.
-You will be cooking down lots on onions but it will actually end up adding a sweet note to the sauce.
+You will be cooking down lots of onions but it will actually end up adding a sweet note to the sauce.

 - Celery.
 You do not need a lot.
 Just 1 celery spear will work.